 Gulfport is Mississippi’s second-largest city, nestled right on the state’s Gulf Coast.
-The area has long been the summer playground of nearby New Orleanians who sought to escape summer’s oppressive heat.
-Today, it’s a vibrant spot with something to offer every visitor!
+The area has long been the summer playground of people in New Orleans, who sought to escape summer’s oppressive heat.
+Today, this vibrant spot, easily accessible from Gulfport-Biloxi International Airport, has something to offer every visitor!

 Things To Do In Gulfport

 The area is full of history, art and culture, seafood shacks, and, of course, beaches!
-Outdoor enthusiasts will get their share of fun fishing, kayaking, and just hitting the area’s sugar-sand stretches along the warm and calm Gulf waters.
-Here are a few of our favorite things to see and do in Gulfport.
-(You can also read my account of exploring Mississippi’s Gulf Coast: 10 fantastic experiences!)
+Outdoor enthusiasts will get their share of fun fishing, kayaking, and just hitting the area’s sugar-sand stretches along the warm and calm Gulf of Mexico/Mississippi Sound waters.
+Here are a few of our favorite things to see and do in and around downtown Gulfport.
+(You can also read my account of exploring Mississippi’s Gulf Coast!)

-A dozen miles offshore from Gulfport lies Ship Island.
+A dozen miles offshore from the city of Gulfport lies Ship Island.
 You’ll need to take a roundtrip ferry to get to the barrier island, but trust us, you won’t regret it!
 This pristine, sandy stretch is part of the Gulf Islands National Seashore and is absolutely teeming with sea creatures.
 For starters, keep an eye out for pelicans and dolphins on the ferry ride.
 Ship Island, with its crystal-clear water and unspoiled beaches, is also home to horseshoe crabs, seabirds, and even colorful fish.
 They can all be spotted here, making it a favorite place for snorkelers.
-Ship Island is also home to Fort Massachusetts, a historic base built after the War of 1812 and open today for tours.
+Ship Island is also home to Fort Massachusetts, a historic base built after the War of 1812; it is open today for tours.

 Pack smart for your outing: The full and direct sun here can blaze right off the clear water, and there aren’t many shady spots where you can escape its wrath.
 Slather on that sunscreen, stay well-hydrated, and consider wearing SPF gear.

 Want to get your daily steps in on terra firma instead of sand?
 Head to Gulfport’s Jones Park, an expansive green space that sits adjacent to the city’s marina.
 Strolling through now, it’s hard to believe that after Hurricane Katrina struck in 2005, the entire area was under 25 feet of storm surge, and once that receded, muck.
-Rebuilding the park took seven years, at the coast of $40 million, but today, it’s one of Gulfport’s crown jewels.
+Rebuilding the park took 7 years, at the coast of $40 million, but today, it’s one of the Gulfport area’s crown jewels.
 The park routinely hosts special events in its two amphitheaters, and there are paved walking trails throughout.

 In Gulfport, there are a variety of places you can meet the marine creatures that also call the city, beach, and gulf home.
-The Mississippi Aquarium is a brand-new space slated to open in late August 2020, and its mission is to tell the story of Mississippi’s aquatic animals.
+The Mississippi Aquarium, a nonprofit organization, is a brand-new space with a mission to tell the story of Mississippi’s aquatic animals.
 Residents include alligators, river otters, dolphins, and stingrays.
 The Institute for Marine Mammal Studies cares for wounded or sick gulf animals, while at the same time providing interactive programming for visitors; the Institute’s Ocean Adventures Marine Park offers many different encounters and experiences with the animals at a variety of price points.

 A short drive east of Gulfport, down Highway 90, and you’ll reach the University of Southern Mississippi Gulf Park.
 While the campus is charming, what you want to see is the Friendship Oak.
 This hulking live oak is estimated to be more than 500 years old, and miraculously survived Hurricane Katrina’s wrath as well as storms that wrecked the coast in the centuries before.
 It’s a stunning natural wonder that has been the site of countless weddings, meetups, and picnics, so it shouldn’t be a surprise the Friendship Tree is one of the most photographed landmarks on the Mississippi Gulf coast!